 IMPORTANT - 2 Critical steps after receiving the Visa at the Embassy:After receiving at the Embassy the visa sticker in your passport, you can enter Czech Republic.
 You have to report within 3 days after arrival to the Foreign Police in order to get a red stamp with your residence address in your passport.

-IMPORTANT: the Trade License needs to be renewed every time you renew your visa3rd-Country Nationals that have a Visa or Temporary Residence Permit need to renew their trade license registration every time before the old visa / residence permit expires.
-If the tradelicense is not renewed before the old visa / residence permit expires, you can start from scratch again - so do not let it expire!
+IMPORTANT (updated jan 2021): the Trade License needs to be valid when you renew your visa3rd-Country Nationals that have a Visa or Residence Permit need to have a valid Trade License registration every time in order to renew the Visa / Residence Permit.
+If the Trade License is not valid at time of Visa / Residence Permit renewal (renewing can normally only be done *while* your old Visa / Residence Permit is still valid), you can start from scratch again - so do not let it expire!

-We advise to start the visa entension and trade license renewal process 2 months before the expiration date of the visa / residence permit because it is quite complicated, and a lot of papers from the authorities are required.
+We advise to start the visa entension and Trade License renewal process at least 2 months before the expiration date of the visa / residence permit.
 An application for visa- or residence permit renewal can be filed earliest 3 months and latest 14 days before expiration of the old visa / residence permit, so contact us in time!

 Requests from Pakistan, India, Iran, Iraq, Far-East, Asia, Africa, South-America etc.Unfortunately the Ministry of Interior has become very strict for 3rd-country nationals from a non-western country.
 In practise, getting a Business Visa on basis of a Trade License can be quite challenging.

-As with all visa applications, a good preparation, provinding all requested documents will increase your chances.
-Hoewever, the decision is to the embassy personnel and ultimately the foreign police.
+As with all visa applications, a good preparation, providing all requested documents and a good explanation of why you want / need to start a business in CZ (ideally with a letter of intent stating a cooperation with a CZ client / business) will increase your chances.
+However, the decision is to the embassy personnel and ultimately the foreign police.
 As a visa application depends on the person, no two cases are the same.